-- II.D.1 Negotiate differences and handle conflict satisfactorily; provide effective feedback to others and receive feedback non-defensively. - II.D.2 Communicate effectively and respectfully with individuals in multiple settings. - II.C.3 Work effectively on multidisciplinary teams. - II.C.4 Demonstrate appropriate and effective working relationships with peers and supervisors.
-Manage differences openly, effectively, and appropriately; and use support of peers and supervisors when needed. - II.C.5 Take initiative in ensuring that key tasks are completed and documented in a thorough and timely manner. - II.C.6 Demonstrate responsible behavior in handling clinical data and confidential documents at the training site during the internship program.

-- II.C.7 Adhere to the policies and procedures of the internship site. - II.C.8 Demonstrate responsible behavior with respect to time management, including being on time for supervision meetings and established hours at the clinical site.
+- II.D.1 Negotiate differences and handle conflict satisfactorily; provide effective feedback to others and receive feedback non-defensively. - II.D.2 Communicate effectively and respectfully with individuals in multiple settings. - II.D.3 Work effectively on multidisciplinary teams. - II.D.4 Demonstrate appropriate and effective working relationships with peers and supervisors.
+Manage differences openly, effectively, and appropriately; and use support of peers and supervisors when needed. - II.D.5 Take initiative in ensuring that key tasks are completed and documented in a thorough and timely manner. - II.D.6 Demonstrate responsible behavior in handling clinical data and confidential documents at the training site during the internship program. - o II.D.7 Adhere to the policies and procedures of the internship site. - II.D.8 Demonstrate responsible behavior with respect to time management, including being on time for supervision meetings and established hours at the clinical site.

-Non-Discrimination Policy
+Non-Discriminatory Practices